blumixid/docs/admin/profile.md

 * Click **Change Photo** to upload a new photo.
 * Click **Remove Photo** to remove your photo.

-## Editing your IBMid information
+## Editing your ID information
 {: #ibmid}

-If you need to change your IBMid account information, such as your name, email, phone number, password, or company name, complete the following steps:
+If you need to change your ID account information, such as your name, email, phone number, password, or company name, complete the following steps:

 1. Go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) &gt; **Account** &gt; **Profile**.
-2. Click **Edit your IBMid**.
+2. Click **Edit your ID**.
 3. Edit your user information.
 4. Click **Submit**.